pvmm/XPM2SC5/README.md

 # XPM2SC5

-Converts XPM file into SCREEN5/V9990 without any additional library other than libc.
+Converts XPM file into SCREEN5/V9990 (p1 mode) without any additional library other than libc.
 This project is meant to be used inside another, by a parent Makefile calling this Makefile inside a subdirectory.
 If the image is called `image.xpm`, run the code like this:

 ```
 make images/image.raw